MKilani/FAAL/README.md

 In this case the high-falling and low-rising tones can be conceptualised as a reflex of the features of the associated consonant from which the derive, historically.

-First of all, the very opposition between "presence of high-falling/low-rising tone" vs "absence of such tones/level tone" can be seen as a feature of the associated consonant.
+First of all, the very opposition between "presence of high-falling or low-rising tone" vs "absence of such tones/level tone" can be seen as a feature of the associated consonant.

 Moreover, the high-falling tone can be seen as a reflex of the historical aspiration and voiceness of the previous consonant, while the low-rising tone can be seen as a reflex of the historical aspiration of the following consonant.

-Therefore, we can represent these two tones through diacritics referring to the associated consonant.
-Such diacritics would represent a feature [+ tone], and would modify the features related to aspiration and voice of the associated consonant according to their historical origins.
+Therefore, we can represent these two tones through diacritics linked to the associated consonants.
+Such diacritics would represent a feature [+ tone], and would modify the features related to aspiration and voice of the associated consonants according to their historical origins.

 This approach can be implemented in FAAL as follow (for details about the structure of the config files involved, see Example 7).

 First, a new version of the file _phon_features.txt_ needs to be created.
 The new file is called _phon_features_punjabi_tones.txt_, and can be created by adding one column (no. 28) to the file _phon_features.txt_.
 This columns represents the new feature _tone_, and its default value can be set to - for all rows/phonemes.

 Then, the salience for this new feature has to be set.

-This can be done through three new config files: _salience_features_cons_punjabi_tones.txt_, _salience_features_vows_punjabi_tones.txt_, and _salience_features_semi_punjabi_tones.txt_.
+This can be done through three new config files: _salience_cat_1_punjabi_tones.txt_, _salience_cat_2_punjabi_tones.txt_, and _salience_cat_3_punjabi_tones.txt_.

-Since Punjabi tones are strictly related with consonants, the file _salience_features_cons_punjabi_tones.txt_ can be created by adding the following lines to the file _salience_features_cons.txt_.
+Since Punjabi tones are strictly related with consonants, and matches involving consonants are modifies by the salience file _salience_cat_1.txt_ (see the file _saliences_to_use_matches_phon_categories.txt_ ), the file _salience_cat_1_punjabi_tones.txt_ can be created by adding the following lines to the file _salience_cat_1.txt_.
 This new feature will not be an important factor in the alignment process, and its main function will only be to introduce a slight distinction between theoretically possible minimal pairs differing only because of the presence/absence of a tone.
 Therefore, its salience can be set to 1.

 ```
 % 28 - Tone - yes/no